tammyho52/flashcardKataPublic/README.md

 - Created wireframes by hand to plan the app's layout and flow, then used Figma to design app assets.
 - Architecture: MVVM with Managers (Database, Authentication), Services (Firestore), and Helpers for better separation of concerns and maintainability.
 - Frontend UI, consisting of 25+ screens and 20+ reusable components, is built with SwiftUI & UIKit.
-- Authentication (password, Apple, Google) is implemented using Firebase Authentication, accessed via the Firebase iOS SDK.
+- Authentication (Apple, Google, email/password) is implemented using Firebase Authentication, accessed via the Firebase iOS SDK.
 - Backend data is stored in a Firebase Firestore database, accessed using the Firebase iOS SDK.
 - Network requests are sent using URLRequest and called with Swift Concurrency.
 - Design ensures the app remains scalable, maintainable, and easily extensible with reusable components.